 Growth hackers main focus remains accelerating growth faster than traditional routes.
 In Smartcut, Shane Snow details three success accelerants: shorten, leverage and momentum.
 Those three accelerants allow growth hackers to think laterally.
 Lateral thinking approaches problems indirectly without compromising.

-Holiday was one of the first to identify and use the new wave of growth hacking.
+Holiday was one of the first to identify and use the new wave of growth hacking–although he was about five years too soon.
 Holiday has used the unconventional approach to gain attention for PR and word of mouth for him and some of his clients.
 In Growth Hacker, Holiday explains marketers “have thrown out the old playbook and replaced it with tools that are testable, trackable, and scalable.
 They believe that products and businesses should be modified repeatedly until they’re primed to generate explosive reactions.”

 It’s an easy read.
 It’s short and to the point.
-And the perfect introduction into the world of growth hacking
+And the perfect introduction to the world of growth hacking

 “What makes things popular?
 If you said advertising, think again.
 People don’t listen to advertisements, they listen to their peers.
 But why do people talk about certain products and ideas more than others?
 Why are some stories and rumors more infectious?
 And what makes online content go viral?”